 For some reason they all started talking about getting free drinks from bar keeps and Daphne mentioned that she used to get free stuff all the time at the restaurant/bar in her office building at 57th and 7th in New York City.
 She wondered why there weren’t more free drinks given out here.

 “It might be that you were twenty years younger, ” Sonny explains.

-“No,” I smiled and sipped a very nice Steel “Stymie” Merlot that I was sharing with Thelma, “That’s because I brought a lot of clients who were movie and Broadway actors there.
+“No,” she smiled and sipped a very nice Steel “Stymie” Merlot that she was sharing with Thelma, ” I brought a lot of clients.
+I ate there a lot.
 I brought in business.
 As I do here.”

-“Oh, right,” I snorted, “a blister is a sign of respect.
+“Oh, right,” Daphne snorted, “a blister is a sign of respect.
 So, it’s a good thing.
 It’s not an irritating thing.
 It’s not that it makes you wince.
-By the way, is this blister on your foot or on your butt?
-And I don’t get old hide either.
-That’s another respectful term?
-Okay, maybe she’s a good hand to have around when the going gets tough, but isn’t it also akin to “she looks like she’s been rode hard and put up wet?”
+It’s not like the blister on your foot or on your butt doesn’t chafe and burn.
+Ha.
+Ha.
+And you want me to believe that “old hide” is also a term of respect?
+Okay, so maybe she’s a good hand to have around when the going gets tough, but isn’t it also akin to saying that”she looks like she’s been rode hard and put up wet?”